stephen-e-smith/mac_lookup/README.md

     docker run -it mac_lookup -k <macaddress.io api key> -m <mac>

+This returns the "companyName" field from the macaddress.io payload.
+Some MAC addresses, while valid, are not registered and thus return a blank line.

 # Security

 This application communicates with api.macaddress.io via HTTPS only.